Need help understanding 4-H terms? View 4-H Terms and Definitions for a full glossary of commonly used terminology.

 - When context is already clear: District VLA

-All district abbreviations, including WD4-HVLA should always appear without spaces between any letters.
+All district abbreviations, including "WD4-HVLA" should always appear without spaces between any letters.

 District Association of Extension 4-H Youth Development Professionals